The Adventurous Journey section encourages a sense of adventure and discovery whilst undertaking a team journey or expedition.

 – Climbing an Andean, Himalayan or other high mountainous peak

 – Retracing the path of an early explorer

 – Archaeological dig in remote areas

 Inappropriate Adventurous Journeys

 Going on a family camping trip or a family holiday is not considered to be an acceptable Adventurous Journey.
 Such trips rarely meet the Adventurous Journey requirements.
 Please contact your State/Territory Award Operating Authority for further information prior to considering a family trip.

 This part should be read in conjunction with Chapter 2 of this Handbook (2.2.3 “Supervisors”)

 The safety of Participants is paramount when selecting, planning, preparing and supervising an Adventurous Journey.
 To help ensure this, all journeys (practice and qualifying) must be supervised by an adult who is suitably skilled, experienced and/or qualified (the Supervisor) with respect to the journey (form of travel, terrain, age group) to be undertaken.
-The Supervisor must be approved by The Duke of Ed Award Leader and therefore the Award Unit, prior to any Adventurous Journey(s) commencing.
+The Supervisor must be approved by The Duke of Ed Award Leader and therefore the Award Centre, prior to any Adventurous Journey(s) commencing.